 Role Responsibilities Staff Read and sign to confirm their understanding of Part 1 and Annex B of Keeping Children Safe in Education 2023 and review this guidance at least annually.
 Annex A provides a condensed version of Part 1 and will be utilised for staff who do not work directly with children on a regular basis.
-All staff will understand: • Our systems which support safeguarding, including the staff code of conduct policy, the role of the Designated Safeguarding Lead (DSL), the behaviour policy, and the safeguarding response to children who go missing from education • The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play
+All staff will understand: • Our systems which support safeguarding, including the staff code of conduct policy the role of the Designated Safeguarding Load (DSL) conduct policy, the role of the Designated Safeguarding Lead (DSL), the behaviour policy, and the safeguarding response to children who go missing from education The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play